littlekai13/pythonproject/README.md

   pillow
   python3-tk

- How to use: run 'finalgui.py' file
+ How to use: run 'finalgui.py' file ; fill in the key and tokens in 'tweepyconstants.py'